SoftwareAG/c8y-docs/content/protocol-integration/sigfox-bundle/connectivity-sigfox.md

 To add another connection, click **Add Connection** and follow the steps above.

-### Updating existing connection
+### To update a connection

-Select the existing connection and update the required fields and Save the connection.
+Select the connection to be updated, make your edits and save the connection.

 >**Important:** When the connection is updated, currently it is updated, without displaying the devices associated with the connection.

-###  Deleting an existing connection
+###  To delete a connection

 Select the connection to be deleted and click **Delete**.

-A warning message appears if there are devices associated with the selected connection with the link "Click to download a list with affected devices".
-Clicking the link downloads a file which contains devices associated with the selected connection.
+A warning message appears if there are devices associated with the selected connection.
+Click the link **Click to download a list with affected devices**. to download a file which contains devices associated with the selected connection.
 Re-register the devices to a different connection before deleting the connection.

 >**Important:** When the connection is deleted, currently it is deleted, without displaying the devices associated with the connection.